SPAllinsonJS/spallinsonjs-example-intermediate/spallinsonjs/README.md

 #### Bundling

-Support for JS and CSS bundles to help reduce server calls, and segment your app as you choose
+Support for HTML, CSS and JS bundles to help reduce server calls, and segment your app as you choose